25 Things You Didn’t Know About Bubble Tea

 While some tea shops use the same plastic dome-shaped lids that you see on Slurpees, many bubble tea bars have started to serve it in a cup that has been completely sealed.
 A machine seals the top of the cup with plastic cellophane, which allows the tea to be vigorously shaken in the serving cup and makes it spill-free until you’re ready to drink it.
 Just pierce the cellophane seal with your straw.

 Classic iced bubble teas are chilled by shaking them with ice in a cocktail mixer or by a machine.
 Like a thicker drink?
-You can also get your bubble tea blended with ice, so it has a more smoothie-like consistency, or try making The Best Tea Smoothie to Melt Fat—Fast at home.
+You can also get your bubble tea blended with ice, so it has a more smoothie-like consistency, or try making a smoothie for weight loss at home.

 Recognized more commonly in tapioca pudding, tapioca pearls are made from starch extracted from cassava root.
 Cassava is a nutty-flavored tuber native to South America.
 This root vegetable is a major food staple in the developing world as it has nearly twice the calories of potatoes—primarily from carbs and sugar—and is thus a large source of energy.
 If you thought its lack of nutrients was bad, get this: cassava can be toxic when eaten raw.
 The tapioca starch has to be detoxified before consumption due to its levels of cyanide, a toxic compound that when ingested can cause headaches, nausea, vomiting, and even paralysis.